krunixbase/licensing-compliance/README.md

 - Perform or represent completed audits
 - Provide legal, regulatory, or professional advice
 - Guarantee applicability to any specific jurisdiction or project

 ---

+## Non‑Goals

+This repository:
+- is not legal advice
+- does not replace professional legal review
+- does not provide automated license enforcement

+---

+## Ecosystem Context

+This repository is part of the Krunixbase ecosystem, which focuses on cryptographic validation, security engineering, and audit‑ready technical documentation.

+---